InclusieveKets/KasraTabrizi/session8/README.md

 ### End Project - Matrix Led Display

 1. What does it do?
-   display pixel Art, pixel animation
+   display pixel art, pixel animation, time, weather forecast by using Ledstrips.
+   Used as a home decoration.

 2. Who's done what beforehand?